 home latest news

-The latest issue of AMCS, 2015, Vol. 25, No. 1, is a a special one on Safety, Fault Diagnosis and Fault Tolerant Control in Aerospace Systems (edited by Silvio Simani and Paolo Castaldi), and covers 14 papers.
+The latest issue of AMCS, 2015, Vol. 25, No. 4, contains a special section on Complex Problems in High-Performance Computing Systems (Mauro Iacono, Joanna Kołodziej, Eds.) and covers altogether 19 papers.
 Many thanks to the Editors and Authors for their cooperation with us on this issue!
 Preface.